-Dean Shafer has been a university educator for 40 years.
+Glenn Shafer has been a university educator for 40 years.
 He is best known for his work in the 1970s and 1980s on the Dempster-Shafer theory, an alternative theory of probability that has been applied widely in engineering and artificial intelligence.
 There is now an entire society devoted to the advancement of this theory, the Belief Functions and Applications Society, which has been holding international conferences since 2010.
-He is also known for his initiation, with Vladimir Vovk, of the game-theoretic framework for probability.
+Glenn is also known for his initiation, with Vladimir Vovk, of the game-theoretic framework for probability.
 They are now preparing a second edition of their book on the topic, Probability and Finance: It’s Only a Game!
-The third international workshop on game-theoretic probability was held in Tokyo in 2012.
-In 2009, Dean Shafer was recognized for his work on these topics with an honorary doctorate in economics by the University of Economics, Prague.
+The fifth international workshop on game-theoretic probability was held in Guanajuato, Mexico, in 2014.
+In 2009, Glenn was recognized for his work on these topics with an honorary doctorate in economics by the University of Economics, Prague.
+He has been a Guggenheim Fellow, a Fulbright Fellow, and a visiting professor in Paris and Berlin.
+In 2004, he received Rutgers’ most prestigious faculty award, the Gorenstein Award for Research and Service, and he is one of two dozen Rutgers faculty members recognized as Board of Governors Professors.

 Glenn spent his childhood on a farm near Caney, Kansas, earned an undergraduate degree in mathematics at Princeton, and served in the Peace Corps in Afghanistan before launching his academic career.
+He completed a doctorate in mathematical statistics at Princeton in 1973.
 Before joining the Rutgers Business School in 1992, he taught at Princeton and the University of Kansas.
-He has been a Guggenheim Fellow, a Fulbright Fellow, and a visiting professor in Paris and Berlin.
-In 2004, he was received Rutgers’ most prestigious faculty award, the Gorenstein Award for Research and Service, and he is one of two dozen Rutgers faculty members recognized as Board of Governors Professors.
 Since 2002, Glenn and his wife Nell Painter, artist and distinguished professor emerita of history at Princeton University, have lived in Newark, New Jersey's largest and most vibrant city.
 Nell’s most recent book is The History of White People.